LimingXuM3/C-GAN/README.md

 ## Overview

-A PyTorch(python 3.6) and OpenCV test implementation of the paper 'C-GAN: Medical Image Steganography Based on Convergent GANs with Localization'.
+A PyTorch(python 3.6) and OpenCV test implementation of the paper 'C-GAN: Medical Image Steganography Based on Convergent GANs with Localization (under review)'.

 ## Usage